JinyongChung/WMH_progression_modeling/README.md

 **Examples**

-example1.mat: Calculate WMH severity and run SuStaIn modeling
+example1.mat: Calculate WMH severity from WMH volume and run SuStaIn modeling

 example2.mat: Individual staging and subtyping, based on the 3-subtype model developed by this study